Kimo-Mo/Exclusive-eCommerce/README.md

 ## Authentication

+- Firebase Authentication for secure user login and registration
+- Email and password-based authentication
-- Local storage based authentication
+- Real-time authentication state monitoring
-- Session management
-- Protected routes for checkout
+- Protected routes for profile, checkout, and other user-specific pages
+- Error handling for invalid credentials, weak passwords, and other authentication issues
+- User profile updates, including email and password changes

 ## Shopping Cart Features